SamuelAdamson/portfolio-2.0/terraform/README.md

 gcp_project_id = "some_project_name"
 ```

-_note_: terraform variables cannot be used when configuring the backend for remote state file management. so, you must update the `backend.tf` file with the appropriate cloud storage bucket name.
+_note_: terraform variables cannot be used when configuring the backend for remote state file management. so, if you intend to use a remote backend, you must update the `backend.tf` file with the appropriate cloud storage bucket name.

 ## modules.